 In fact, this is the longest war in history and still counting, because it has not yet ended.
-Toward the later stage of the Korean War, a 250-kilometers long & 4-kilometers wide strip of desolated land was established between the North and South Korea (and became the two countries border), based on the agreement between the two parties at war, and the strip is called the DMZ (Korea Demilitarized Zone).
+Toward the later stage of the Korean War, a 250-kilometer long & 4-kilometer wide strip of desolated land was established between North and South Korea (and became the two countries’ border), based on the agreement between the two parties at war, and the strip is called the DMZ (Korea Demilitarized Zone).
 Both North and South Korea have ‘ceased fire’ yet the DMZ is the battlefield between the two countries.
 Both sides remained hostile 8 km apart, and the only living things that could enter the DMZ are birds and wildlife.
 The only meeting point between the Koreas is the JSA (Joint Security Area).

-You may have enjoyed the delicious food, art, and culture in Seoul, consider something special and step one of the weirdest relationships and borders in the world.
+You may have enjoyed the delicious food, art, and culture in Seoul, consider something special and steps through one of the weirdest relationships and borders in the world.
 We hopped on the tour bus, which picked us up at the hotel at around 7:30 am, and about two and half hours later, we were there at the DMZ.

 Imjingak Park is located on the banks of the Imjin River.
 The park has many statues and monuments displaying information about the lifestyle of North Korea and weapons used during the Korean War.
 Freedom Bridge and North Korea are in view.
-It’s a place that reminds people about the soldier who sacrificed at war, and the innocence who lost their homes.
-The establishment of the park is to console those from both sides who are unable to return to their hometowns, friends, and families because of the division of Korea.
+It’s a place that reminds people about the soldier who sacrificed at war, and the innocents who lost their homes.
+The establishment of the park is to console those from both sides who are unable to return to their hometowns, friends, and families because of the division in Korea.

 Freedom Bridge was built after the agreement of the Korean War.
 It is located 2 km north of Munsan, and it’s the only path that connects the south and north of the Imjin River.
 The bridge is 83 m in length and the bridge was where 12,000 captives returned to South Korea after the war – and so it’s named “Freedom” Bridge.